ulysses-camara/ulysses-curiosity/README.md

 ProbingModel = curiosidade.probers.utils.get_probing_model_feedforward(hidden_layer_dims=[20])
 ```

-The next step is to create a probing task instance.
-In this step, you must set up important aspects of the training phase, such as the train, evaluation, and test dataloaders, the loss function, the expected output dimension, and the validation metrics that should be collected during training (from every provided dataloader).
+The next step is to create a probing task.
+This step set up aspects regarding the training, such as the train, evaluation, and test dataloaders, the loss function, and the validation metrics collected during training.
 Note that *evaluation and test dataloaders are optional, but recommended*.
-The example below show a simple set up for a probing task with 3 classes, with loss function being the Cross Entropy, and collecting the Accuracy and F1 Scores per batch.
-The loss function value related to every batch is collected automatically by default.
+The example below show a probing task with 3 classes, using Cross Entropy as loss function, and collecting Accuracy and F1 Scores per batch. *The loss value for every batch is always collected automatically*, and will be the only metric recorded if you don't provide any.

 ```python
 import torchmetrics